 Foreign exchange risk arises from future commercial transactions and recognized assets and liabilities denominated in a currency that is not the functional currency of the relevant group entity.
 We are primarily exposed to currency risk in group companies with SEK as the functional currency.
-The primary risks in these companies are USD/SEK, GBP/SEK and EUR/SEK due to sales (trade receivables), purchases (trade payables) and borrowings.
-We monitor a forecast of highly probable cash flows for each currency and aim to achieve a natural match of inflows and outflows.
-For those currencies that have a net cash flow that is positive, derivatives are used to manage the risk for up to 75% of the exposure for the following 12 months.
-We do not apply hedge accounting.
+The primary risks in these companies are USD/SEK, GBP/SEK and EUR/SEK.
+The risk is measured through a forecast of highly probable U.S. dollar, GBP and EUR expenditures.
 During 2019, we used forward contracts and currency swaps to manage the risk of primarily intercompany sales in GBP in group companies with functional currency SEK.
-As at March 31, 2021 and December 31, 2020, we had currency derivatives of £16 million for which the fair value was \$0.8 million, respectively.